sait-crypto/Awesome-Social-media-LLM-based-Analysis/README.md

-# Awesome Social Media Analysis with LLM Method(Excel Vertion)
+# Awesome Social Media Analysis with LLM Method(excel vertion)
 A more concise and maintainable version is available at [csv version](https://github.com/sait-crypto/Awesome-LLM-based-Social-media-Analysis-System/branches)

 > **Contributions**